evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Luxury/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports only controlling one common zone for the whole car.
+The  climate system supports only controlling one common zone for the whole car. interior.hvac.heatpump

 ## Comfort